General sizing guidelines and best practices for Infrastructure Management

 Do not try to exceed 250,000 monitor instances and 1,700,000 attributes on a single Integration Service computer.
 Additional CPU and memory does not help to scale beyond these values.

 - Allocate a separate Integration Service for each remote network.

 - A 64-bit Integration Service host with 4 CPUs and 8 GB RAM can scale up to 900 PATROL Agents.

 - Minimize the number of Integration Service that you use to collect data from PATROL Agents.

 - Ensure that the Infrastructure Management Central and Child Servers have user access to the Integration Service computers.

-- Deploy an Integration Service on each network where BMC PATROL Agents are located, and distribute BMC PATROL Agents on the Integration Services so that the load on the service does not exceed the suggested values.
+- Deploy an Integration Service on each network where PATROL Agents are located, and distribute PATROL Agents on the Integration Services so that the load on the service does not exceed the suggested values.

 - The load can be distributed across one or more Integration Services by keeping the total load on the server constant as per the deployment type.
 You can configure a maximum of 25 Integration Services.